cpappas18/cheatsheet/career and personal development.md

 # Networking and leadership

-An excellent way of meeting peers, mentors and industry professionals is to partake in a [program or apprenticeship](https://github.com/nadiaenh/cheatsheet/blob/main/career%20and%20personal%20development.md#learning-opportunities).
+An excellent way of meeting peers, mentors and industry professionals is to partake in a [program or apprenticeship](https://github.com/nadiaenh/cheatsheet/blob/main/career%20and%20personal%20development.md#learning-opportunities) or participate in [hackathons](https://github.com/nadiaenh/cheatsheet/blob/main/career%20and%20personal%20development.md#hackathons).
 Alternatively, below are some excellent networking platforms and leadership opportunities.

 **Resources:**